"I got a sense of home

 Student Housing Program

-ICE's Student Housing Program helps our students find safe, comfortable, and convenient housing in some of New York City's most exciting and vibrant communities.
+ICE's Student Housing Programs in New York and Los Angeles help our students find safe, comfortable, and convenient housing in some of the most exciting and vibrant communities in each city.
 With our unique housing solutions, there is no need to worry about negotiating rent or securing a roommate.
 Click here for further details.

-Find more information over on our student cooking blog!
+Find more information on life as an ICE student over on ICE's blog!

 Want to see what ICE students get up to in our kitchens every day?
 Check out our #ICEProStudentPhotoContest (click here for rules and regulations).